-The uproar affected me deeply because a similar controversy brewed in my district several years ago – and it involved my son.
+That uproar resonated with me because of a similar controversy in my district several years ago – and it involved my son.

 Since that time, I have worked with thousands of allergy parents navigating the school system, trying to help others “get” food allergies.
 Here’s what I’ve found works – and what doesn’t.